 The Internet of Things (IoT) is the trending buzzword in the digital world.
 It has set the virtual domain ablaze with its potential of bringing the entire world in the cusps of our hands through networks and interconnected devices.
-These devices which constantly interact and share information with one another has much to offer to make cities, industries, healthcare, airports, homes and a multitude of other public spaces SMART.
+These devices which constantly interact and share information with one another have much to offer to make cities, industries, healthcare, airports, homes and a multitude of other public spaces SMART.

 Internet of Things (IoT)

 IoT – For a Smarter and More Connected World

 We are living in what is known as an Information Society, wherein the generation, transmission, and storage of information form the forefront of all our activities.
 Physical presence is increasingly being complemented with an electronic equivalent, to the extent that there is an entire Digital world intertwined with the physical.
 This has been made possible through massive leaps in the fields of Digital Electronics, Embedded Systems and Telecommunications Technology that allow us to connect with each other at lightning speeds.

 The diversity of these connected devices which are a part of the Internet of Things is highly varied; from passive sensors and crystal displays to versatile actuators and command consoles.
 Nevertheless, these devices form the units of massive networks, constantly interacting and sharing information with each other.
 This is the massive potential of the incumbent digital revolution known as the Internet of Things or IoT.